stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 .. image:: /_images/user_screen_shots/settings-vcenter.png
    :width: 80%

+.. note: The Fuel web UI now has a new option for vCenter:
+         Datastore regexp setting is enabled to specify the data stores to use with Compute.

 - Enable the 'Use VLAN tagging for fixed networks' checkbox and enter the VLAN tag you selected for the VLAN ID in the ESXi host network configuration